 Finally, I encourage you to revisit tip #1 after viewing all of these tips.
 Once you have taken all of them into account, look at the list again.
 Decide which gifts you’ll need to hunt for on Black Friday and Cyber Monday.

-So you now have 8 solid tips to saving money this Christmas when shopping for gifts.
+You now have 8 solid tips for saving money this Christmas when shopping for gifts.
 I hope that some of them will help you to save money, or at least get you to think about the financial side of Christmas shopping so you’ll make better decisions.